-The users must commit to provide to PRACE within the period established in the guide for applicants a final report, using the proper PRACE template, with the results obtained through the access to the PRACE Research Infrastructure, as well as a qualitative feedback on the use of the resources.
+The users must commit to provide to PRACE within the period established in the guide for applicants a final report, using the proper PRACE template (see below), with the results obtained through the access to the PRACE Research Infrastructure, as well as a qualitative feedback on the use of the resources.

-This report needs to be submitted to PRACE Peer-Review (peer-review[at]prace-ri.eu) using the proper PRACE template.
-Final reports for multi-year and Project Access must be submitted within 2 months of the end of the project’s resource allocation.
+This report needs to be submitted to PRACE Peer-Review (peer-review[at]prace-ri.eu).
+Final reports for single-year and multi-year Project Access must be submitted within 6 months of the end of the project’s resource allocation.
 Final reports for Preparatory Access must be submitted by the end of the allocation period.

 Applicants allow PRACE to publish the final report of the project as of one year from the end date of the allocation period.
 Applicants commit to collaborate with PRACE, upon its request, in the preparation of dissemination material.